mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.system-requirements/default.md

         *   Port 8000-8010 - inbound and outbound
         *   Post 32820 - inbound and outbound

+##### Hardware Requirements
+Check the deployment planning section in different cloud sections as per your cloud endpoint.

 #### OS Support (TBC/Warm Migration)

 **Windows**